jgm/pandoc/INSTALL.md

     old.

   - We provide a binary package for amd64 architecture on the [download page].
-This provides both pandoc and pandoc-citeproc.
-The executables are statically linked and have no dynamic dependencies.
+This provides both `pandoc` and `pandoc-citeproc`.
+The executables are statically linked and have no dynamic dependencies or dependencies on external data files.
+Note:  because of the static linking, the pandoc binary from this package cannot use lua filters that require external lua modules written in C.

     Both a tarball and a deb installer are provided.
+To install the deb:

         sudo dpkg -i $DEB

-    where `$DEB` is the path to the downloaded deb, will install the `pandoc` and `pandoc-citeproc` executables
-    and man pages.
+    where `$DEB` is the path to the downloaded deb.
+This will install the `pandoc` and `pandoc-citeproc` executables and man pages.

-    Note:  because it is statically linked, the pandoc binary from this package cannot use lua filters that require external lua modules written in C.

-  - If you use an RPM-based distro, you may be able to install the deb from our download page using `alien`.
-Or try
+    If you use an RPM-based distro, you may be able to install the deb from our download page using `alien`.

-        ar p $DEB data.tar.xz | sudo tar xvJ --strip-components 2 -C /usr/local

-    For Pandoc versions before 2.0 try instead

-        ar p $DEB data.tar.gz | sudo tar xvz --strip-components 2 -C /usr/local

-  - If you'd rather install pandoc in your home directory, say in `$HOME/.local`, then you can unzip the tarball or extract the files manually from the deb:
+    On any distro, you may install from the tarball into `$DEST` (say, `/usr/local/` or `$HOME/.local`) by doing

-        ar p $DEB data.tar.xz | tar xvJ --strip-components 2 -C $HOME/.local/
+        tar xvzf $TGZ --strip-components 1 -C $DEST

-    where, again, `$DEB` is the path to the downloaded deb.
+    where `$TGZ` is the path to the downloaded zipped tarball.

-    For Pandoc versions before 2.0 try instead
+    For Pandoc versions before 2.0, which don't provide a tarball, try instead

-        ar p $DEB data.tar.gz | sudo tar xvz --strip-components 2 -C /usr/local
+        ar p $DEB data.tar.gz | tar xvz --strip-components 2 -C $DEST

-  - If the version in your repository is too old and you cannot use the deb we provide, you can install from source, using the instructions below under [Compiling from source].
+  - You can also install from source, using the instructions below under [Compiling from source].
     Note that most distros have the Haskell platform in their package repositories.
 For example, on Debian/Ubuntu,